Choosing a career may feel like a daunting task—

 So if you haven’t found what it is, keep looking.

 Start volunteering and interning for roles you find interesting as early as possible, even as a teenager.
-It's very important to figure out what you want to do before you choose to pursue a university education.
+It's very important to figure out what you want to do before you choose to pursue a college education.
 A lot of it will be trial and error but that's the best way to find out what it is you love doing.

 2. Plan Ahead